artemcm/swift-evolution/proposals/0nnn-const-values.md

 #### Protocol `@const` property requirement

-A protocol author may require conforming types to default initialize a given property with a compile-time-known value by specifying it as `@const`` let` in the protocol definition.
+A protocol author may require conforming types to default initialize a given property with a compile-time-known value by specifying it as `@const stattic let` in the protocol definition.
 For example:

 ```
 protocol NeedsConstGreeting {
-  @const let greeting: String
+  @const static let greeting: String
 }
 ```

-Similarly to plain `@const` properties, a conformance-implementing type then shares a single, known, immutable value of this property per-type with the  `static` keyword implied for this property.
+Similarly to any other `@const` properties in structs and classes, a conformance-implementing type then shares a single, known, immutable value of this property per-type.

-Compile-time guarantees mean that Swift now allows for `let` property requirement in protocol definitions as long as they are `@const`.
+Compile-time guarantees mean that Swift will now allow for `let` property requirements in protocol definitions as long as they are `@const static`.

 Unlike other property declarations on protocols that require the use of `var` and explicit specification of whether the property must provide a getter `{ get }` or also a setter `{ get set }`, using `var` for build-time-known properties whose values are known to be fixed at runtime is counter-intuitive.
 Moreover, `@const` implies the lack of a run-time setter and an implicit presence of the value getter.
 If a conforming type initializes greeting with something other than a compile-time-known value, a compilation error is produced: